dart-lang/language/working/macros/feature-specification.md

 It is possible that future language changes would require a breaking change to an existing imperative macro API.
 For instance you could consider what would happen if we added multiple return values from functions.
-That would necessitate a change to many apis so that they would support multiple return types instead of a single one.
+That would necessitate a change to many APIs so that they would support multiple return types instead of a single one.

 #### Proposal: Ship Macro APIs as a Pub Package